godot-escoria/escoria-demo-game/docs/api/ESCTooltip.md

 func set_target(target: String, needs_second_target: bool = false) -> void
 ```

+ Set the first target of the label.

+## Parameters
+- target: String the target to add to the label
+- needs_second_target: if true, the label will prepare for a second target

 ### set\_target2

 ```gdscript
 func set_target2(target2: String) -> void
 ```

+ Set the second target of the label

+## Parameters
+- target2: String the second target to add to the label

 ### update\_tooltip\_text